Revised March 2014

 - Posting recommendations for colleagues.
 Recommending colleagues is a tool of professional social networking sites.
 The recommendations and comments you post about other current and former firm attorneys can have consequences, even if you are making the recommendations personally and not on behalf of the firm.
 Therefore, we ask that you clear all potential recommendations and comments with [CONTACT NAME] for anyone who is or was ever associated with the firm.
 (NOTE TO FIRM: You could give a time limit, such as “anyone associated with the firm in the past # years.”)

 - Responding directly to a journalist.
 If you are contacted directly by a journalist regarding issues of concern to the firm, clear the query with [CONTACT NAME] before responding.

 Other potential red flag situations:

 - Check your state’s particular prohibitions or limitations on testimonials before posting them online.

 - Use a disclaimer if you communicate electronically about fees, awards, recent cases or case outcomes.
-(NOTE TO FIRM: Do you want to require prior approval for this?)
-Be aware that attorney-client relationships may be created online – this often occurs in social media regardless of whether you want it to.
-Use of a firm approved disclaimer may be appropriate.
-(NOTE TO FIRM: Some firms are building in pop-up boxes that stop someone from emailing an attorney until and unless they accept the required terms of a disclaimer before emailing information that could constitute an attorney-client relationship.)
+(NOTE TO FIRM: You may want to require prior approval for this.)
+Be aware that attorney-client relationships might be created online, sometimes inadvertently.
+Use of a firm-approved disclaimer might be appropriate.
+(NOTE TO FIRM: Some firms are incorporating such disclaimers into pop-up boxes that prevent an individual from emailing an attorney unless he or she accepts the terms of a disclaimer.)

-- Don’t use your own personal online relationships or the firm’s network to influence polls, rankings or Web traffic.
+- Don’t use your own personal online relationships or the firm’s network to influence polls or rankings.

-- When using social networks with your firm email and professional identification, do not “friend” anyone whom you either do not actually know or with whom you have not previously corresponded.
+- When using social networks with your firm email and professional identification, do not “friend” or “connect” with anyone whom you either do not actually know or with whom you have not previously corresponded.